 2. Evaluate the merits of your case.

-Before meeting with a Denver injury attorney, you might speak to a paralegal who’ll ask preliminary questions about your case to ascertain pertinent information needed to prepare for the attorney consultation.
+Before meeting with a Denver injury attorney, you might speak to a paralegal who will ask preliminary questions about your case to ascertain pertinent information needed to prepare for the attorney consultation.
 The consultation may be in person or by phone, depending on your physical condition.
 It might be more appropriate or feasible for the attorney to meet with you outside the office at a hospital or other location.

 Personal injuries can create emotional and financial concerns.
-It’s perfectly acceptable to bring your spouse, family member, or friend to the meeting with a Burg Simpson personal injury attorney if it will make you more comfortable and allow you to better explain your case to us.
+It is perfectly acceptable to bring your spouse, family member, or friend to the meeting with a Burg Simpson personal injury attorney if it will make you more comfortable and allow you to better explain your case to us.

 1. Economic damages cover property damages, lost income, lost profits, lost value, out-of-pocket expenses, medical bills, and future lost earnings and expenses.